 Jason McDougall was born in Sacramento, CA and is an identical twin.
 After receiving a job promotion, Jason’s father moved his family to Redmond, Washington in 1994.
 It’s there where Jason graduated from Redmond High School and eventually earned a degree in Business from Washington State University in 2002.
 Jason then moved back to California where he began a career in property management.
 Over the course of thirteen years with the same company, he held numerous positions where he gained knowledge in all aspects of business ranging from accounting to acquisitions.
 He knew with his business experience and his wife’s communications and sales experience that they would be a great business team.
 Kim and Jason are so happy to have discovered the Montessori Kids Universe Franchise and to have opened the first MKU in the State of Alabama.
 Aside from work Jason is a huge football fan and loves boating, camping and fly fishing.
 Most importantly he loves hanging out with his wife and three daughters!

-Jan Hayes is the Casa 2 Lead Teacher.
+Jan Hayes is the Head of School at MKU Homewood.
 She is from a small town in West Virginia and comes from a family of seven children.
 Jan moved to Alabama to work as a Space Camp Counselor at the U. S. Space and Rocket Center in 2001.
 After falling in love with teaching children, Ms. Jan changed her college studies from Mechanical and Aerospace Engineering to Education.
 She earned her degree from Athens State University in Elementary Education.
 Before teaching preschool, Ms. Jan taught elementary and middle school students at a small private school in Huntsville.
 She has worked with ESL (English as a Second Language) students, children with Selective Mutism, and those who are hearing and visually impaired.
 After living in Fort Lauderdale for almost a year, Ms. Jan and her family moved to Birmingham.
 She has been working at MKU since 2017 and received her Montessori certification that same year.
 Ms. Jan has an International Montessori Teaching Diploma for the Montessori Early Childhood Teacher Training Program from The North American Montessori Center.
 Ms. Jan has been married to Mr. Bryan for almost 10 years.
 Together they have two children, Riley and Elijah.
 Elijah is currently a student at MKU and Riley is a frequent visitor.